Do you worry if your daughter is doing all the right things?

 Why did you start Moms and Daughters Inc?

-Let me share an example.
-A few years ago, I ran a conference program where two students – a male and female – placed first and won the business plan competition.
 After the program, the male student cold-called his local radio station, reached out directly to people on Twitter, and created a massive buzz about winning the award and asking for help to grow his business.
-He knew little about formally written press releases or solicitation letters but was willing to take a risk and ideally identify people who would partner with him.
-As a result of his efforts, he was featured by a local cable television show and gained the support of the local community who donated space for his business.
+He knew little about how to formally write a press release or solicitation letters.
+But he took the “risk” and asked.
+This move got him featured on a local cable television show and free office space from a community member who was impressed by his win.

 - 2010 Census – women own 50% of all privately held companies yet 75% of female business owners make less than $50,000 annually.